-Tucson, AZ Lightning Map
+Tucson, AZ Lightning Strike Map

 Real-time lightning tracking for Tucson, Arizona.
 This city averages 42 thunderstorm days per year, making lightning awareness important for Tucson residents and visitors.